prospa-stan/DotnetTemplates/README.md

 ## Versioning

-To version bump, edit the `VersionPrefix` and/or `VersionSuffix` in `./version.props`
+To version bump, edit the `packageVersion` in `build.cake`

-> When on non-release branches the `VersionSuffix` will always be set to `alpha` with the build number appended.
+> To restore your dotnet new list to factory defaults run `dotnet new --debug:reinit`